 Oral health can be designated on two colour scale: White and pink.
 White bright teeth and pink colour gums are esthetically appealing.
 Very often we can observe dark triangular shaped spaces between your teeth.

-Why do I have Dark Triangle?
+Why do I have Black Triangle (Black Spaces)?

-Normally, Interdental papilla fills space above the contact point of two adjacent teeth.
+Normally, Inter-dental papilla fills space above the contact point of two adjacent teeth.
 Incomplete filling of these spaces due to any reason can create open gingival embrasures or “Black triangles”.

 - Cosmetic issues (so-called “black triangle disease”)